 Plants that grow low to the ground are essential to round out your poolside landscaping design, but they are the ones most likely to be in contact with splashing water, so they have to be able to handle chlorine and salt.
 Chlorine isn't as harmful to plants as salt, so if you have a saltwater pool, you need salt-tolerant ground cover.

-If you have pavers on your pool deck, consider planting Scotch moss (Sagina subulata) in the gaps between them.
+If you have pavers on your pool deck, consider planting Scotch moss (Sagina subulata, zones 4-8) in the gaps between them.
 It can tolerate foot traffic, and though it flowers, the flowers are too small to create maintenance issues.
 It is a good alternative to turfgrass, which is also an option, although grass might have a hard time thriving around a saltwater pool.

-One decorative ground cover that works well around pools is creeping Jenny (Lysimachia nummularia 'Aurea'), which you can also plant in hanging pots or allow to cascade over the walls of the pool enclosure so you can better enjoy the golden yellow flowers.
+One decorative ground cover that works well around pools is creeping Jenny (Lysimachia nummularia, zones 3-8), which you can also plant in hanging pots or allow to cascade over the walls of the pool enclosure so you can better enjoy the golden yellow flowers.
 You might also consider evergreen ferns, which are some of the best plants for creating a lush, junglelike environment without overwhelming maintenance issues.
 In more arid settings, consider planting ornamental grasses to punctuate a poolside rock garden.

 The Best Plants for Adding Color

 If you're looking to add a little cheer to your pool, one of the best plants you can choose is blackfoot daisy (Melampodium leucanthum).
-It's a bee-friendly, rabbit-resistant perennial that grows in zones 5 to 10 and flowers throughout the summer, displaying white petals surrounding a sunny center.
+It's a bee-friendly, rabbit-resistant perennial that grows in zones 4 to 11 and flowers throughout the summer, displaying yellow petals surrounding a sunny center.

-On the opposite end of the color spectrum, African lilies (Agapanthus africanus), which are evergreens and are hardy in basically the same zones as blackfoot daisies, bring in sultry tones of blue, violet and black.
-Complete the color spectrum with red and yellow canna lilies (Canna), which are hardy as far north as zone 2, bloom into late summer and are low-maintenance and easy to grow.
+On the opposite end of the color spectrum, African lilies (Agapanthus africanus, zones 8-10), which are evergreens, bring in bright tones of blue or white, depending on cultivar.
+Complete the color spectrum with red, pink, or yellow canna lilies (Canna spp., zones 6 or 7-10), which bloom into late summer and are low-maintenance and easy to grow.

 One thing for homeowners to keep in mind is that the best plants for garden color are also the ones that are most likely to attract bees, and while these pollinators are a benefit in any garden, you might not want an abundance of them around the pool.
 Unless you look like a flower, they probably won't be interested in you, but just to be on the safe side, you might want to keep the colorful flowers well away from sitting areas and the pool itself.